terra-money/docs/src/core/spec-oracle.md

 func tally(ctx sdk.Context, pb types.ExchangeRateBallot, rewardBand sdk.Dec) (weightedMedian sdk.Dec, ballotWinners []types.Claim)
 ```

-This function contains the logic for tallying up the votes for a specific ballot of a denomination, and determines the weighted median $ M $ as well as the winners of the ballot.
+This function contains the logic for tallying up the votes for a specific ballot of a denomination, and determines the weighted median $M$ as well as the winners of the ballot.

 ### `k.RewardBallotWinners()`